LinkedEarth/governance/code-of-conduct.md

 5. A simple apology can go a long way.
 It can often de-escalate a situation, and telling someone that you are sorry is an act of empathy that doesn’t automatically imply an admission of guilt.

-Rather than considering this code an exhaustive list of things that you can’t do, take it in the spirit it is intended - a guide to make it easier to enrich all of us and the communities in which we participate.
-By embracing the following principles, guidelines and actions to follow or avoid, you will help us make LinkedEarth a welcoming and productive community.
+Rather than considering this code an exhaustive list of things that you can’t do, take it in the spirit it is intended: a guide to make it easier to enrich all of us and the communities in which we participate.
+By embracing these principles, guidelines and actions to follow or avoid, you will help us make LinkedEarth a welcoming and productive community.
 Feel free to contact the members of the leadership team at [linkedearth@gmail.com](mailto:linkedearth@gmail.com) with any questions.

 ## Forms of harrassment